malliina/util/README.md

+# util

 Utility code for Scala.
-Some binaries may be available as Sonatype snapshots or releases under com.github.malliina.
+Some binaries may be available as Sonatype snapshots or releases under com.malliina.